-When submitting an open (unregistered) domain to a contest, there is always the possibility that this domain will be registered by the CH or someone else.
+When submitting an open (unregistered) domain to a contest, there is always the possibility that this domain might get registered.

-However, if you are concerned about the risk of your submitted domains being registered, you should protect your best names by adding them to your My Owned section.
+We recommend protecting your best names by registering them yourself and adding them to your My Owned section.
 You can also submit your favorite names to Instant Domains--and if they are approved, Squadhelp will protect them by registering the domain.

 With respect to Naming Contests, we have a standard process in place to support Creatives if one of the names they submit to a contest is registered while a contest is active, or shortly thereafter.